shintojoseph1234/rate_api/README.md

 ## GET API's

 ## Rates API
+API endpoint that takes the following parameters: date_from, date_to, origin, destination and returns a list with the average prices for each day on a route between Port Codes origin and destination

 ```bash
 curl -X GET -H 'Content-Type: application/json'  http://localhost:8000/api/rates/2016-01-01/2016-01-02/CNGGZ/EETLL/
 ```
 ## Rates null API
+API endpoint that takes the following parameters: date_from, date_to, origin, destination and returns a list with the average prices for each day on a route between Port Codes origin and destination except null values for days on which there are less than 3 prices in total.

 ```bash
 curl -X GET -H 'Content-Type: application/json'  http://localhost:8000/api/rates_null/2016-01-01/2016-01-02/CNGGZ/EETLL/